-Applications should be made through the Admissions Officer.
-Exceptions to the normal entrance requirement are possible but rare, and are made by the Academic Vice Principal, in consultation with the Admissions Officer and Postgraduate Course Leader.
+Applications should be made through the Admissions Office.
+Exceptions to the normal entrance requirements are possible but rare, and are made by the Academic Vice Principal in consultation with the Admissions Office and the Director of Postgraduate Studies.

-10. Aims of the programme
+10. Aims of the Programme